Non-Traditional Investing with Maxwell Nee

 Maxwell Nee is the Managing Partner of OENO Wine & Whisky Investment.
 He’s a multi-award-winning entrepreneur who earns his investors a recession-proof and market-beating return with wine and whisky alternative investments.

-Here are the top tips from Maxwell.
+Here are the top tips from Maxwell:

 • Take advantage of alternative investments; for instance, wine and whiskey.
 Consider 28% of high-net-worth individuals have a connection with wine.
 They either collect wine, distribute it or maybe they are in the end a consumer.
 In all facets, wine as an investment is somewhat recession proof.